djipco/webmidi/README.md

 >### Warning to users of version <= 1.x
 >The API in version 2.x has changed and is not backwards-compatible.
 Please check the
 >[Migration Notes](#migration-notes) below for more information.

+## Caveat Emptor

+WebMidi is currently in alpha stage.
+It might still contain bugs and its features and API may change (however, this is relatively unlikely).
+In any case, this software cannot yet be considered production-ready.
+If you find a bug, please [open an issue](https://github.com/cotejp/webmidi/issues) and I will do my best to address it in a timely fashion.

+Having confirmation that the software works well is also valid information.
+If that's the case for you, please drop me a note at [@jpcote](https://twitter.com/jpcote).

 ## Installation